nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 2: The input will be parsed to the `LogicManager execute` method which invokes `FindCommandParser` to perform validation on the input.
 > **NOTE:** If the matriculation number given by the user is in the wrong format, `FindCommandParser` will throw a `ParseException` to stop the execution and inform user about the error.

-Step 3: The instance of `FindCommandParser` will create a new `FindCommand` instance which will retrieve and return the student record of the particular student and corresponding appointment from `Model` if the student and corresponding appointment exists.
+Step 3: The instance of `FindCommandParser` will create a new `FindCommand` instance which will retrieve and return the student record of the particular student and the corresponding appointment belonging to the student from `Model` if it exists.

-Step 4: Display the particular student record onto the UI.
+Step 4: Display the particular student record and appointment onto the UI.

 The following sequence diagram shows how the find operation works: